 7. Prepare to pass on the first try!

 People tell me they want to “sit” for the exam.
 Puh-leeze!
 No one wants to “sit” for the exam!
 But everyone wants to pass the exam!

 Our live review course been offered more than 120 times since its debut in 2004, and you can sign up for it now!
 We are so confident that this course will help you to pass the IBLCE exam that we offer a 100% guarantee – or your money back for the course.
 (Some limitations apply).
 So sign up today!
-Alternatively, you can get our online version (no money-back guarantee for the online version), and a free do-it-yourself guide.
+Alternatively, you can get our online version (no money-back guarantee for the online version).

 How have you started planning for the April IBLCE exam?